 - Conversion rate.
 Your conversion rate is the percentage of website visitors that made a purchase.
 This number lets you know if your B2B marketing or DTC marketing strategies are working.
 If this number is too low, you'll want to look into why your prospects aren't becoming customers.

 - Customer lifetime value (CLTV).
 CLTV is a measure of the total value each customer has to your business.
 It is a mixture of conversion rate, average order value, and return customer rate.
 It can uncover issues with customer retention and tell your sales team that they need to work on maintaining relationships.

 - Average order value (AOV).
 All businesses will get large and small orders, whether they’re a B2B business or sell direct to consumer.
 By calculating the average value of all orders, you can determine if you need to make changes that avoid losses.
-You may want to establish a minimum order quantity (MOQ), lower eCommerce shipping costs, or reduce the time between purchase and eCommerce fulfillment.
+You may want to establish a minimum order quantity (MOQ), use a more cost-effective eCommerce shipping software, or reduce the time between purchase and eCommerce fulfillment.

 - Return on investment (ROI).
 If you pay for any form of advertising, you'll need to calculate your ROI to determine effectiveness.
 This will let you know how much money you make off of every dollar spent.
 If this number is negative or too low, you'll need to review your ads and see why they aren't working.

 - Cost per acquisition (CPA).
 Another paid advertising metric to look at is CPA.
 This is the total ad spend divided by buyers.
 If this number is lower than the revenue those customers bring in, your ads are hurting more than helping.

 - Bounce rate.
 This metric tells you what percentage of website visitors leave without clicking on anything.
 It's a very valuable number that can highlight issues with page speed, website quality, or just a lack of good content.
 Focusing on strong SEO content for eCommerce can pay dividends here.